npmcdn-to-unpkg-bot/Articles/Implementing Isotope in Wordpress.md

 ## Implementing Isotope in Wordpress

 In this article I'll show you how I've implement the JavaScript library [Isotope](http://isotope.metafizzy.co/#getting-started) in a simple Wordpress theme I have developed.
 I use the library to filter recipes based on categories like breakfast, lunch and dinner.
 I use a custom post type and featured images to create a filterable image gallery.
 I construct a dynamic filter menu based on what categories exist.
 Granted, it is not the most beautiful code ever written but it works.
+You can download the entire theme including the code I'll discuss below [here](https://www.github.com/timvanscherpenzeel/sjef).

 ## Importing Isoptope